pszufe/OSMgetPOI.jl/readme.md

 ## Installation
 If you are using MacOS, you will need to install Homebrew before installing the OSMgetPOI.
-You can install it at https://brew.sh/ or run the following line of code in your terminal:
+You can find instrusctions at https://brew.sh/ or just run the following line of code in your terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```